NinaSeemann/DHd202-BoA/README.md

 For further information on font embedding, visit the
 [ Apache FOP Font page](https://xmlgraphics.apache.org/fop/2.0/fonts.html).

+#### Hyphenation with offo

+For hyphenation, the [offo hyphenation binaries](http://offo.sourceforge.net/index.html) are needed.
+For FOP 1.1 and higher, there are already compiled pattern files which can be downloaded.
+Simply follow the link on the homepage.
+The fop-hyph.jar has to be copied into FOP's lib folder (./lib/fop-2.1/lib)

 #### Increase memory

 If you are creating a large book, you may need to increase the memory